-UPDATE SINCE LAST MEETING: Among Those Due in July, Passive Renewals Are Low
+Among Those Due in July or August, Passive Renewals Are Low

-- Among those due in July, passive renewals (i.e., coverage automatically extended based on electronic data checks) are low relative to May and June. - Among those due in May, 66% were passively renewed.
-This month included only non-disabled children and adults, who have the highest passive renewal rates. - Among those due June, 60% were passively renewed.
-This was the first month to include people with disabilities and those age 65+, many of whom require additional information to determine their eligibility and therefore cannot be passively renewed. - Among those due in July, 24% were passively renewed. - Reasons for the low passive rate in July include: - July is the first month with renewals due for beneficiaries who were kept enrolled during the public health emergency but had income or other changes that made them appear ineligible.
-Because these individuals (~10,000) are already known to appear ineligible, most are not able to renew based on electronic checks.
-After removing these "PHE beneficiaries" from the calculation, the passive rate is closer to 40% for non-disabled children and adults under age 65. - Cases with outstanding verifications are not sent for a passive check and will therefore receive a non-passive notice.
-For example, those who recently updated their address may have an outstanding verification because a caseworker has not cleared it and/or the beneficiary has not responded to a request for documentation if necessary. - DHCF is reviewing options to increase the passive renewal rate in future months.
+- Among those due in July or August, passive renewals (i.e., coverage automatically extended based on electronic data checks) are low relative to May and June. - Among those due in May, 66% were passively renewed.
+This month included only non-disabled children and adults, who have the highest passive renewal rates. - Among those due in June, 60% were passively renewed.
+This was the first month to include people with disabilities and those age 65+, many of whom require additional information to determine their eligibility and therefore cannot be passively renewed. - Among those due in July, 24% were passively renewed. - Among those due in August, 21% were passively renewed. - One reason for the low passive rates in July and August is the fact that these are the first months with renewals due for beneficiaries who were kept enrolled during the public health emergency but had income or other changes that made them appear ineligible.
+Because these individuals (~10,000 in each month) are already known to appear ineligible, most are not able to renew based on electronic checks.
+After removing these "PHE beneficiaries" from the calculation, the passive rate is closer to 40% for non-disabled children and adults under age 65. - DHCF is reviewing options to increase the passive renewal rate in future months.